Generative View Stitching: Introduction

 \section{Introduction}

 Recent developments in diffusion models have significantly advanced video synthesis.
 However, current video diffusion models generate videos with limited context: most models~\citep{kong2024hunyuanvideo, luma-dream-machine, veo_tech_report, wan2025wanopenadvancedlargescale, runway_gen4_2025} generate videos between 5 and 10 seconds.
 This is often less than what users want to generate.
-However, training models with longer context is costly, making methods that can extrapolate pretrained models to generate videos \textit{longer than the training context length} an attractive prospect.
-Existing approaches typically involve ``rolling out'' a short-horizon model autoregressively; they demonstrate temporal coherence and stability over the course of hundreds of frames~\citep{chen2024diffusion, song2025historyguidedvideodiffusion}.
-Autoregressive (AR) sampling can be extended with retrieval-based techniques to enable consistency with respect to the distant past \citep{zhou2025stablevirtualcameragenerative, xiao2025worldmemlongtermconsistentworld, yu2025cam, cai2025mixture}.
+Because training models with longer context is costly, methods that can extrapolate pretrained models to generate videos \textit{longer than the training context length} have become an attractive prospect.
+Existing approaches typically involve ``rolling out'' a short-horizon model autoregressively; they demonstrate temporal coherence and stability over the course of hundreds of frames~\citep{chen2024diffusion, song2025historyguidedvideodiffusion} and enable real-time streaming~\citep{yin2025slow, huang2025selfforcing}.
+Autoregressive (AR) sampling can also be extended with retrieval-based techniques to enable consistency with respect to the distant past~\citep{zhou2025stablevirtualcameragenerative, xiao2025worldmemlongtermconsistentworld, yu2025cam, cai2025mixture}, paving the way for neural game engines and interactive world models~\citep{valevski2025diffusionmodelsrealtimegame, genie3}.

 However, AR sampling does not enable consistency with respect to the \textit{future}, \textit{i.e.}, beyond the current context window: it is not possible to guide the generation to synthesize a future goal frame or for current generations to be consistent with future conditioning variables.
-This arises in applications such as one-shot cinematography~\citep{failes_1917vfx, yates_rope} and synthetic scenario generation for autonomous driving~\citep{hu2023gaia1generativeworldmodel, russell2025gaia2controllablemultiviewgenerative}, which entail camera-guided video generation with a \textit{predefined} camera trajectory.
+This arises in \textit{offline} applications that require high-level planning, such as one-shot cinematography~\citep{failes_1917vfx, yates_rope} and synthetic scenario generation for autonomous driving~\citep{hu2023gaia1generativeworldmodel, russell2025gaia2controllablemultiviewgenerative}, which entail camera-guided video generation with a \textit{predefined} camera trajectory.
 In this task setting, AR sampling may generate a wall that it is later forced to ``step through'' due to its inability to plan ahead.
-This often results in video frames that are out-of-distribution to the model, after which generation quickly collapses (see Fig.~\ref{fig:cover_figure}).
+This results in exposure bias~\citep{schmidt2019generalizationgenerationcloserlook, huang2025selfforcing}, where the generated video frames become out-of-distribution to the model and autoregression quickly collapses (see Fig.~\ref{fig:cover_figure}).